Property Tax Working Group

 Public Engagement

 While all working group meetings were open to the public, there were three meetings specifically designed to garner feedback directly from community members and stakeholders.
 These meetings were held at almost equal intervals throughout the process as seen in the timeline below.
-Notes from these meetings can be found in the Meeting Notes [link to meeting notes webpage].
-As another method to gather feedback from community members and stakeholders, the Property Tax Working Group conducted two surveys.
-Survey summaries and responses can be found here.
+As another method to gather feedback from community members and stakeholders, the Property Tax Working Group also conducted two surveys.

 Recommendations